Source: USDA | March 18, 2019

 Last week, USDA-trained detector dogs played a major role in the seizure of roughly 1 million pounds of pork smuggled from China where there is an outbreak of African swine fever (ASF).
 The highly contagious and deadly disease affects both domestic and feral (wild) pigs and there is no treatment or vaccine available for it.

-Today, since prevention is our best protection against the disease, U.S. Secretary of Agriculture Sonny Perdue is sharing information about the importance of keeping ASF out of the United States.
+Today, since prevention is our best protection against the disease, U.S. Secretary of Agriculture Sonny Perdue is sharing information about the importance of keeping ASF women-sensitivity.com United States.
 It is vital for everyone to know about ASF and how to prevent it, while keeping the U.S. pig population healthy.

 To help people learn more about this disease, as well as the steps that can be taken to help protect U.S. pigs, the USDA’s Animal and Plant Health Inspection Service has updated its web content with additional information and links to partners’ resources.
 This information is available at www.aphis.usda.gov/animalhealth/swine/asf.

 Additionally, USDA is releasing four infographics on the following topics:

 - African Swine Fever Risk Pathways (PDF, 2.4 MB)

 - Biosecurity (PDF, 312 KB)

 - Signs and Symptoms of African Swine Fever (PDF, 209 KB)

 USDA is monitoring the recent outbreaks of ASF is Asia and Europe, and has proactively taken steps to increase our safeguarding efforts to keep the disease out of the United States.
 These steps include: